 Small and medium-sized enterprises (SMEs) form the foundation of the European economy.
-According to Eurostat, taken as a whole, European SMEs account for more than half of the European economy’s economic value and employs around 75 per cent of its workforce.
+According to the European Commission, taken as a whole, European SMEs make up 99% of all businesses in the EU.

 However, according to research by McKinsey, more than half of SMEs surveyed in France, Germany, Italy, Spain and the United Kingdom are concerned they may go out of business within the next 12 months.